Equal Pay & Wage Discrimination

 charge, testifying, or participating in any way in a proceeding under

 the EPA).
-(Participation means taking part in an employment discrimination
+Here, participation means taking part in an employment discrimination

 proceeding.
 Participation is protected activity even if the proceeding

-If you have any questions about equal pay discrimination, call Remer &
+If you have questions about equal pay discrimination, call Remer &

 online request form.